johnnichev/harry-potter-q-a-rag-system/README.md

 3. Open http://localhost:5173/
 4. Configure API base URL via `VITE_API_BASE_URL` in your env (optional; defaults to `http://localhost:8000`)
 5. UI/UX
-   - Polished Material UI design with accessible labels and responsive layout
+   - Polished design with accessible labels and responsive layout
-   - Toggle "Show sources" to view retrieved chunks and similarity scores
+   - Use the "Show sources" toggle to view retrieved chunks and similarity scores

 ## Usage